monta-20/EcomerceLaravel/Documentation/READme_III.txt

      If the user doesn't have any ongoing orders, the system creates a new order, associates it with the user, and then adds the selected product as a line item in that new order.

 26. Client card
-    - add page card for print the line of Commandes
+    - add page card for print the line of Commands
 27. Client Cart remove product and edit quantity
     - Update Quantity of product commands to avoid duplicate same product command
     - Remove command
 28. Client Cart , Total , checkout
     - Calculate total of commands
-    - Proced chekchout i not not use gateway example(paypal ,flousi,...) but i just valid command 29 .
+    - Proceed checkout i not not use gateway example(paypal ,flousi,...) but i just valid command 29 .
 Client commandes
-    - print all commandes of user
+    - print all commands of user
+30. Admin : Block User
+    - Give List of Client account and print
+    - Block User
+       - i add field in DB (isactive) in table users for controller user blocked or not.
+       - php artisan make:migration add_is_active --table=users //add field in table users => add field in database without loss all data
+          -- this file add field : database\migrations\2024_10_25_111802_add_is_active.php
+       - php artisan migrate